-Everyone is posting their travel gift gear articles around this time and I didn’t want to do a meaningless gift article where I just repeat what I already use (although some are repeats, because they’re useful to me in unseen ways!).
-I rounded up a list of my latest test drives, innovative travel gear and hot watch list items.
-This is prepared with solo travelers like myself, in mind.
+Everyone is posting their travel gift gear articles around this time so I rounded up a list of my latest test drives, innovative travel gear and hot watch list of Best Travel Gift Gear for Solo Travelers.

 Want to know what I use or already recommended: I have an ultimate travel gear guide of scoutable travel items, and my standard film gear and travel gear shops which I try to update regularly with what I take and use on my trips.
 Some of what you see here, will enter into the latter lists.

 26 Best Travel Gifts for Solo Travelers